Portugal vs. Uruguay Has All The Makings of A Defensive Battle

 While Ronaldo is the best player on the pitch, the Sky Blues are overall the better team.
 Uruguay’s centerback duo of Jose Gimenez and Diego Godin is one of the best in the tournament, and the two stalwarts are very familiar with Ronaldo as they both ply their trade for La Liga’s most sound defensive club, Atletico Madrid.
 Gimenez and Godin are in a different class compared to Portugal’s Jose Fonte and Pepe.
 The two veteran defenders can be solid on their day, but they are more of an unknown quantity at this point in their careers and they will be tested by Luis Suarez and Edinson Cavani.

 The betting odds echo my sentiment here.
 Uruguay are the slightest of favorites around the market, and money has come in on the draw.
-The total — which is as low as 1.75 at Bookmaker — also indicates that this is not an easy one to call.
+The total — which is as low as 1.75 around the market — also indicates that this is not an easy one to call.

 In the end, I think Uruguay’s talent will win out.
 The odds imply that Los Charruas have ~ 52.8% odds of advancing, and I think that’s low.
 They’re the better team, so that’s where I’m looking.